sagemath/trac_to_gh/Issue 4675.md

 # Issue 4675: Get Josh Kantor's "Numerical Computing with SAGE" into the Sage documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4675

 Original creator: mabshoff